 Many visitors come to the Isle of Man to experience the narrow gauge steam railway running from Douglas to Port Erin.
 We are very pleased to be able to show how steam power has been used on the road.

-We presently have steam cars manufactured by Stanley, White and Turner-Miesse on display and a recently discovered Doble-Delage is undergoing restoration work in the Museum workshop.
+We presently have steam cars from a variety of manufacturers on display and a recently discovered Doble-Delage is undergoing restoration work in the Museum workshop.
 The Museum is also currently building a steam motorcycle to attempt to set the land speed record for such a vehicle.

-It’s not just cars and bikes at the Museum as we also feature trucks, buses, fire engines, a traction engine, a road roller, a hovercraft, a charabanc, hearses, flower cars, airport limousines, agricultural equipment and even a self-propelled gun!
+It’s not just cars and bikes at the Museum as we also feature trucks, buses, fire engines, a hovercraft, a charabanc, hearses, flower cars, airport limousines, agricultural equipment and even a self-propelled gun!

 We also have the tailfin and nose cone of a never-completed airship that was under construction by Advanced Airship Corporation here at Jurby in the 1980s.
 Other aviation exhibits include a Pratt & Whitney R-4360 Wasp Major 28-cylinder radial engine in both complete and cutaway forms.